 Complementary monetary policy measures

-But the Riksbank can affect the general level of interest rates in the economy in more ways.
-The Riksbank can choose to use such monetary policy measures as a complement to decisions on the repo rate, especially when the repo rate is already very low or even below zero.
-If the Riksbank then wants to lower the level of interest rates further to stimulate the economy, we can do so by, for example, buying securities such as government bonds on the secondary market.
+Sometimes the Riksbank may need to supplement decisions on the policy rate with other monetary policy measures, especially when the policy rate is already very low or even negative.
+If the Riksbank then wants to cut the level of interest rates further to stimulate the economy, it can do so by, for example, buying government bonds on the secondary market.
 The Riksbank then pays for the bonds by increasing the amount of liquid funds in the economy.
 One effect of the Riksbank’s purchases of government bonds is that the prices of these securities will be higher than they otherwise would have been, which pushes down government bond yields.
 Through various channels, these low government bond yields spread to other interest rates in the economy.
-Read more about the Riksbank´s purchases of government bonds.
-There are also other complementary measures that the Riksbank can use, including purchases of other types of security, loans at longer maturities to banks, lending to companies or interventions on the foreign exchange market.
+If the Riksbank needs to raise interest rates later on, a higher policy rate can be complemented by, for example, sales of government bonds in the secondary market so that holdings decrease at a faster rate than if the bonds were held until maturity.
+More information on the Riksbank’s purchases and sales of government bonds.
+There are also other complementary measures that the Riksbank could use, including purchases of other types of securities and interventions on the foreign exchange market.

-The choice of measure depends on the circumstances and what effect the Riksbank deems that a certain measure will have on the economy.
+The choice of measure will depend on the circumstances and what effect the Riksbank deems that a certain measure will have on the economy.
 An important aim of complementary monetary policy measures is to signal that the Riksbank is taking sufficient measures to achieve the inflation target and thereby maintain confidence in the target.
-Read more about complementary monetary policy measures on the page Monetary policy instruments.
+Read more about complementary monetary policy measures on the page Monetary policy instruments and its subpages.